2 different ways to create and register block patterns

 The result of applying two ways of registering pattern.

 But what’s the difference between the two methods, and how do you choose one way over the other?
 This discussion suggests that it is better to use the /patterns folder method as it is easier.
-In fact, if you are a theme builder, you should choose this way.
+In fact, if you are a block theme builder, you should choose this way.
 However, the resulting patterns will only be available in WordPress 6.0 and above.

 On the other hand, the functions.php registration method is preferable if you are creating and distributing plugins for patterns.
 This video tutorial by Daisy Olsen will show you the necessary steps to create such a patterns plugin.
 Alternatively, you can read the textual guidelines in this handbook for a deeper explanation on the topic.